zombikitty/zombikitty/README.md

 DNI.

-! - if anything we'll just block u if we dont like u lmao
+! - dont really have a dni, we just block freely.

 ! - most evil daisuke fans.